Below are frequently asked questions about the BRAINS program. If you cannot find an answer to your question here, please email us at brains@uw.edu.

 Must I complete my Ph.D. before applying?

-Applicants must have completed their Ph.D. by the time their program pathway begins.
+Applicants must have completed their Ph.D. or equivalent doctoral degree by the time their program pathway begins.
 Given BRAINS' focus on addressing the critical transition period from graduate studies and post-doctoral positions to permanent research and teaching positions, priority will be given to eligible individuals who have earned their doctoral degrees within the past two to twelve years and who do not have tenure.

 Are M.D. neuroscientists eligible to participate in BRAINS?